 - Staining and dyeing stations

-Depending on the size and placement of machinery, designers may create additional working and storage spaces by adding additional accessories to the area around the machine.
+Depending on the size and placement of machinery, designers may create additional working and storage spaces by like shelving, overhead cabinets, under-bench drawers or expanded countertop space to maintain an organized, functional station.

 For example, a mass spectrometry table may be accompanied by a shelf and cabinet to hold the appropriate supplies, such as pipettes and Petri dishes.

 One of the biggest obstacles a designer will face when creating a molecular testing laboratory is cross-contamination.
-To prevent soiling sensitive samples, these laboratories have specific procedures and steps that must be followed whenever a test is performed.
+To prevent soiling sensitive samples, these laboratories follow specific procedures and steps to reduce the likelihood of cross-contamination.

 This frequently means having multiple rooms or spaces for each phase of a test.

-Some laboratories have solved this issue by specifically building their layout to include these separate spaces.
+Some laboratories solve this issue by specifically building their layout to include partitions to separate theses spaces.
 However, in other situations, the lab may be part of a complex system of ventilation ductwork and dividers.

-Depending on the types of tests being performed within these spaces, labs may need more than a few partitions.
+Depending on the types of tests performed, labs may need more than a few partitions.
 Some molecular laboratories function well with only two rooms, but more complex testing locations need three or more rooms.

 In other cases, a laboratory might require only one room with highly specialized equipment and unilateral ventilation.

-Regardless of what kind of space is being built, it must have plenty of room to move about.
+Regardless of the space built, having ample room is a luxury to have for easy movement.
 The more cramped space is, the more likely it is for an accident to occur.

 To avoid any bumps or spills, designers must carefully balance working spaces, countertops, machinery, and space for movement.

 Aisles must be wide enough for ample movement and workers should be able to easily evacuate in the event of an emergency.
-Storage space must be sufficient, too, as overflowing supplies will frequently be stacked in walkways, which can be disastrous when rapid movement is necessary.
+Storage space must be sufficient, too, as frequent overflowing supplies stacked in walkways, which can be disastrous when rapid movement is necessary.

-To make up for this, our designers create fully customized desks and workstations.
-These may include mobility functions, such as wheels and casters, or they may be static.
+To make up for this, it’s important to get fully customized desks and workstations.
+These can also include mobility functions, such as wheels and casters, or they static/fixed.

-Depending on the laboratory’s available space, desks may have additional storage solutions.
+Depending on the laboratory’s available space, desks with additional storage solutions are ideal as well.

 As we build these spaces out, we keep wiring in mind.
-Laboratories require plenty of electrical work, as computers and machinery must be powered on at all times.
+Laboratories require plenty of electrical work, as computers and machinery need power constantly.

-Slots for electrical wiring and simple extension cords are essential to properly lay out any office, and they can be added to any cabinet, counter, desk, FLEX system, and partition.
+Slots for electrical wiring and simple extension cords are essential to any proper office layout as well.

 Need Help Designing Your Molecular Laboratory?